 Leaves of Absence and Accommodations

 Make sure to engage in the interactive process when it comes to leave, whether it’s paid or unpaid.
 Talk to your employees about how much time they need, and be sure to communicate about their return.
-There are laws protecting employers if employees disappear after months away but there are also laws in place protecting employees when leave is justified.
+There are business laws protecting employers if employees disappear after months away, but there are also laws in place protecting employees when leave is justified.
 Keep in mind, if an employee requests a family or pregnancy-related leave, their job is protected, provided they and the employer both meet the federal Family and Medical Leave Act (FMLA) guidelines and their state’s complementary laws.
 An employee returning from military leave has the right to have his or her job back if he or she served five years or less of duty.

 Employers must follow immigration laws in order to verify candidates are legally eligible to work in the U.S. This includes citizens, permanent residents and temporary foreign workers.
-To verify an employee’s status and to show an employer has complied with the law, an Employment Eligibility Verification (form I-9) must be completed for every employee and kept up to date and on file during that employee’s tenure.
+To verify an employee’s status and to show an employer has complied with the law, an Employment Eligibility Verification (Form I-9) must be completed for every employee and kept up to date and on file during that employee’s tenure.